 6. Implementing DevOps

-DevOps requires obvious ingredients like specialised skills, effort, resources, and infrastructure, but equally requires less obvious ones like a supportive organizational culture and sponsorship by the leadership.
+DevOps requires obvious ingredients like specialised skills, effort, resources, and infrastructure, but equally requires less obvious ones like a supportive organisational culture and sponsorship by the leadership.

 The following sections list the most influential requirements.